NikhilaGurusinghe/DukeOfEdinburgh/AlligatorCreek.md

 ### Map

 The route we took covered a lot of area, all the way from the campsite and day area to Alligator Creek Falls.
 The map below showcases all the waypoints recorded along the journey, with the top left being the campsite and day area and the bottom right being the location of Alligator Creek Falls.
 The white lines correlate to the transmission lines we saw.
-You can access this map [here](https://drive.google.com/open?id=1ezpSHgLPYgO7Axf5CQmAoAjNjCYvcI_r&usp=sharing), theres some waypoint names and images as well!
+You can access this map [here](https://drive.google.com/open?id=1ezpSHgLPYgO7Axf5CQmAoAjNjCYvcI_r&usp=sharing), theres some waypoint names and images as well at that link!

 ![5bbc72ec85f93](https://i.loli.net/2018/10/09/5bbc72ec85f93.png)